Outdoor cinema: China

+Outdoor Cinema's Evolution

-As projector prices have decreased, guerrilla style outdoor cinemas have become more common.
+As projector prices have decreased, guerrilla-style outdoor cinemas have become more common.
 These are run on a very small budget by groups of amateurs.
-The events commonly are organised online; participants then meet in parks, empty parking lots, or other public places.
+The events are commonly organised online; participants then meet in parks, empty parking lots, or other public places.
 Guerrilla outdoor cinemas are very basic, often needing to be completely set up and dismantled in a single night.
 Sheets, portable screens, or existing walls are used as a screen for the projected image.
 Power is obtained from generators or car batteries.

-These kind of cinemas are very popular in Greece during the summer.
-At its peak in the 1960s, the city of Athens hosted more than 600 outdoor cinemas.